-Coroner reform has been a priority for RoadPeace from the start.
+Coroner reform has been a priority for RoadPeace from our start in 1992.
 Our founder, Brigitte Chaudhry, fought in the courts to get a jury convened for the inquest into the death of her son.
 He was killed by a van driver who drove through a series of red traffic lights.
 Red light violation is a common cause of road deaths.
 Her case was rejected by the European Court of Human Rights.

-- With our guide on Road Deaths and Inquests
+- Producing our guide on Road Deaths and Inquests

 - Attending inquests, where possible